 The location I frequent is located on the Upper East Side on 64th Street.
-I've actually reviewed it once before, but visited again recently and decided to offer another look.
-It's a truly popular brunch destination, and thus does not offer reservations on weekends unless you have a party of six or more.
+It’s a truly popular brunch destination, and thus does not offer reservations on weekends unless you have a party of six or more.
 I waited about 45 to 50 minutes for a table for two and arrived prior to 11:30 am on a Saturday.

 The space if very whimsical.
 Little girls are offered sparkly fair wings and a dusting of glitter before heading to their tables.
 Alice’s Tea Cup is not only perfect for little girls, but big girls as well.